blemke/FCND-Motion_Planning/README.md

 - Perform a search using A* or other search algorithm.
 - Use a collinearity test or ray tracing method (like Bresenham) to remove unnecessary waypoints.
 - Return waypoints in local ECEF coordinates (format for `self.all_waypoints` is [N, E, altitude, heading], where the drone’s start location corresponds to [0, 0, 0, 0]).

-Some of these steps are already implemented for you and some you need to modify or implement yourself.
-See the [rubric](https://review.udacity.com/#!/rubrics/1534/view) for specifics on what you need to modify or implement.

 ### Writeup